 “The biggest piece I would give to a candidate searching for the next step in their career would be to provide concrete examples on their resume of black and white numbers that detail their past success.
 It’s all about selling yourself!
 If you instituted a policy that increased revenue by 3% or eliminated a practice that was costing your employer money, then put it on your resume!
 Most hiring managers look at tons of resumes every day when they are searching for their next hire.
 Concrete examples of improving the bottom line always stand out.”

 “The other thing I tell my candidates is to research the company they are trying to work with.
 Find out everything you can about the company’s history as well as their culture.
 Memorize some facts about the company that you can bring up during the interview and apply your experience to what the company is all about.
 If you can find out some professional information on the person you will be interviewing with you get extra bonus points!”

 Standing out amongst your competition is key when trying to land a new job.
 Not only should you let your strong technical skills shine, but your personality and interest in the position should stand out as well.
-Here are two key takeaways from our recruiters:
+Here are three key takeaways from our recruiters:

 Do your due diligence